Leonard I. Zon: Research

-Dr. Leonard Zon is internationally recognized for his pioneering work in the fields of stem cell biology and cancer genetics.
+Zon is recognized for his work in the fields of stem cell biology and cancer genetics.
 He is founder and former president of the International Society for Stem Cell Research and chair of the Executive Committee of the Harvard Stem Cell Institute (HSCI).
-He was the 2004-2005 President of the American Society for Clinical Investigation.
-In 2005, Dr. Zon was elected to the Institute of Medicine of the National Academies.
-In 2008, Dr. Zon was elected to the American Academy of Arts & Sciences.
-In 2022, Dr. Zon was elected to the National Academy of Sciences in recognition of his distinguished and continuing achievements in original research.
+He was the 2004–2005 President of the American Society for Clinical Investigation.

+In 2005, Zon was elected to the Institute of Medicine of the National Academies.
+In 2008, Zon was elected to the American Academy of Arts & Sciences.
+In 2022, Zon was elected to the National Academy of Sciences in recognition of his distinguished and continuing achievements in original research.
 He is also the recipient of the E. Donnall Thomas Prize, American Society of Hematology, 2010; Donald Metcalf Award, International Society for Experimental Hematology, 2013; and Alfred G. Knudson Award, National Cancer Institute, 2016; ISSCR Tobias Award Lecture, 2016; AACR-Irving Weinstein Foundation Distinguished Lecture Award, 2017; American Society of Hematology Mentor Award for Basic Science, 2019; and the Christiane Nüsslein-Volhard Award, European Zebrafish Society, 2022.

-Dr. Zon's laboratory uses the zebrafish as a model system for understanding vertebrate blood development.
+Zon's laboratory uses the zebrafish as a model system for understanding vertebrate blood development.
 Zebrafish blood formation is similar to that of humans, and several mutants have disorders resembling human disease.
 It is possible to evaluate in the zebrafish genetic pathways important for vertebrate hematopoiesis.
-Dr. Zon also uses the zebrafish to study cancer.
+Zon also uses the zebrafish to study cancer.